-After obtaining a bachelor’s degree and completing at least 120 semester hours of the required 150, you will be eligible to sit for the Uniform CPA Exam.
+After you have received your Bachelor of Science degree online or on-campus (Preferably a BAcc or BAcy) and completing at least 120 semester hours of the required 150, you will be eligible to become a CPA.
 Here’s what you’ll need to do.

-Submit an application to the National Association of State Boards of Accountancy (NASBA) CPA Examination Services (CPAES).
+Submit an application to the National Association of State Boards of Accountancy (NASBA) CPA Exam Services (CPAES).
 You can apply online, or download the application packet from NASBA’s website.

 Along with your completed application, you’ll need to make sure that CPAES receives the following:

-- Official transcripts mailed from directly from your school to: CPA Examination Services, Pennsylvania Coordinator, PO Box 198469, Nashville, TN 37219-8469 (electronic transcripts may be emailed to firstname.lastname@example.org)
+- Official transcripts mailed from directly from your school to: CPA Exam Services, Pennsylvania Coordinator, PO Box 198469, Nashville, TN 37219-8469 (electronic transcripts may be emailed to firstname.lastname@example.org)

 - Exam application fee, either mailed with your paper application or paid online by credit card